 Once you’ve opened your AJ Bell Youinvest SIPP, your employer can make contributions by cheque or direct debit.

-To set up regular employer pension contributions, just ask your employer to complete our SIPP direct debit form.
+To set up regular contributions from your employer, just ask them to complete our SIPP employer Direct Debit form.

 To make a one-off contribution, complete our SIPP additional contribution form and send it to us with a cheque from your employer.